amihsan/trustlab/README.md

 - You can make use of the scenario generation script at [_scenario_generation/](_scenario_generation/README.md) to generate larger scenarios.

-### ⌚ For Later

-- NetworkX for graph structure in backend: https://networkx.github.io/

-- NVD3 for graphs and diagrams in frontend: http://nvd3.org/

 ## ✍ Authors & Contributors